8 seats are available on my 2021 ANZAC DAY TOUR.

-The official end of our ANZAC Day program will be around 5.30pm with drop-off at your Amiens hotel or guesthouse.
+The end of our ANZAC Day program will be around 5.30pm, with drop-off at your Amiens hotel or guesthouse.

-Cost of this ANZAC day program, including breakfast, festive lunch at the restaurant + 20 % of French consumer tax is always payable in January.
-Only the sightseeing flight is paid on day at the airport, as it entirely depends on good weather.
+Cost of this two day program, including breakfast, festive lunch at the restaurant + 20 % of French consumer tax is payable in January, whilst the round flight is paid on day as it depends on good weather.

 P.S.: not included is the stay in your Amiens hotel/guesthouse – which should be booked several months in advance.